mytestbed/labwiki/README.md

 If that fails you may need to install some required libraries.
 On a 'naked' Ubuntu system, we usually install the following:

     sudo apt-get install libpq-dev
+    sudo apt-get install libicu-dev

+If there are any additional issues, please also refer to the README for 'omf_web'.

 ## Getting Started